jthlim/jeff-phrasing/README.md

 3. An optional `not`
 4. Phrase structure, controlling word order and `just`/`still`/`never`/`even`/`have`/`be`/`always`
 5. A verb e.g. `go`, `say`, `understand`, etc.
-6. An optional suffix word
+6. An optional suffix word.
+These are specific to each verb.
 7. A tense

 The phrase will generally be constructed in a manner that feels grammatically